Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

 like [[!MPEGCMAF]] and HLS  [[!RFC8216]].

 [=CMAF Ingest=] assumes ingest to an active media processing entity, such as a packager or active origin server.
+However, it can also be used for simple transport of media to an archive.
 It advances over the ingest
 part of the smooth ingest protocol [=MS-SSTR=] by only using
 standardized media container formats and boxes based on [[!ISOBMFF]] and [[!MPEGCMAF]].
 In addition, this enables extension towards codecs like [[!MPEGHEVC]] and
-timed metadata ingest of subtitle and timed text streams.
+timed metadata ingest, and ingest of subtitle and timed text streams.
 The workflow ingesting multiple media ingest streams with
 [=CMAF Ingest=] is illustrated in Diagram 4.
 Discussions on the early development have been documented [=fmp4git=].